 It means lots of fresh Apple gear in stores for the holidays, historically the company's biggest quarter of the year.

-RELATED: Want to profit from Apple without buying its stock?
-Here are five ways to play .
+RELATED: Want to profit from Apple without buying its stock? .

 The explosive growth of Apple earnings, driven by the explosive growth of iPhone sales (and that product's huge profit margins), has made huge earnings increases routine.